Powerful blast rocks eastern Turkish city, seven reportedly killed

 At least seven soldiers are feared dead after a powerful explosion hit the center of Tunceli, a provincial city in eastern Turkey.
 Security sources believe it was a terrorist attack.

-Scores of ambulances and fire trucks are at the scene as a plume of smoke could be seen rising above the city.
+Several injuries have also been reported, and ambulances have been dispatched to tend to the wounded, according to local media.The blast happened as an armored police vehicle was passing through a downtown thoroughfare on Tuesday at approximately 6:00 pm local time.
+Security sources said an explosive device was planted in a parked car by the Kurdistan Workers’ Party (PKK).
+The explosive-laden car was detonated remotely when the vehicle passed by.Scores of ambulances and fire trucks are at the scene as a plume of smoke could be seen rising above the city.
 The explosion caused a fire in the area, and several cars in the vicinity were scorched.
 Several of the injured soldiers were whisked to the Tunceli State Hospital.
 There is no confirmation on the exact number of casualties, though sources say some of the injured died while in transit to hospital.Gunfire was also reportedly heard at the scene, but reporters could not confirm if a clash was underway as the area was sealed off, local Hurriyet Daily News reports.